matheusphalves/WebServerPythonJS/README.md

 - This project implements a simple music streamming service

-- Client side had made with JavaScript and Server side uses Python 3+
+- Client side has made with JavaScript and Server side uses Python 3+

 - The server uses the HTTP protocol in your implementation (header request and response).
 This is the main subject of discipline.